 - Package 3 (Pagbasayan + Kangkagon + Dahican + Poneas + Kampayas if the tide is low): 3,500 pesos per boat for up to 6 people.

-Then you have to pay 150 pesos in entry fees per person, 10 pesos in environmental fees per person, 175 pesos per boat for the docking fee, and 300 pesos for the guide in case you go to Poneas Lake.
-That is, if there are two of you doing package 3 (like us), you’ll have to pay 4,295 pesos between the two of you.
+Then you have to pay 150 pesos in entry fees per person, 10 pesos in environmental fees per person, 175 pesos per boat for the docking fee, and 300 pesos for the guide if you go to Poneas Lake.
+That is, if there are two of you doing package 3 (like us), you’ll have to pay 4,295 pesos in total for two people.
 It’s unlikely you’ll find other travelers at the port to share with—this is still a little-known area.

 There are no shops or restaurants on the islands, so you’ll have to buy your food in advance.
-In San Benito there are some simple carinderias and sari-saris.
+In San Benito there are some simple carinderias and sari-sari stores.

-What places are visited on the San Benito island hopping?
+What places do you visit on the San Benito island-hopping trip?

-We don’t want to go on too long here, but here’s a brief summary of what you’ll see on this little-known Siargao island hopping:
+To keep it brief, here’s a quick summary of what you’ll see on this little-known Siargao island-hopping trip:

 Kangkagon Island

-In barely 10 minutes of sailing from San Benito we found this pretty island protected by reefs and therefore with calm, crystal-clear waters all around.
-It’s a good start for this Siargao island hopping, but unfortunately it was a little dirty.
+After barely 10 minutes by boat from San Benito, we reached this pretty island protected by reefs, with calm, crystal-clear water all around.
+It’s a good start for this Siargao island-hopping trip, but unfortunately it was a little dirty.

 Dahican

 When our guide tried to explain this stop, we didn’t understand anything.
-He told us it was a disappearing island, that it was a sandbar… Only when we launched our Macario IV into the air (our beloved drone) did we realize it was a part of Dahican Island that turns into something like a long white sandbar.
-Truth be told, this was the stop we liked the least, since in the beach/mangrove area it doesn’t make much sense to stay long—you have to walk a lot to go for a swim.
+He told us it was a “disappearing island,” basically a sandbar… Only when we flew our Macario IV (our beloved drone) did we realize it was part of Dahican Island that turns into something like a long white sandbar at low tide.
+Truth be told, this was the stop we liked the least, since the beach/mangrove area isn’t really somewhere you’d want to linger—you have to walk a lot to swim.

 Naked Island (Kampayas Naked Island)

-As with all islands or sandbars of this kind, it’s best to time your visit with low tide.
-Even so, as you’re about to see, to get into Poneas Lake you need the tide to be a bit high, so you’ll have to compromise.
+As with all sandbars of this kind, it’s best to time your visit with low tide.
+Even so, as we’ll explain in a moment, to get into Poneas Lake you need the tide to be a bit high, so you’ll need to find a balance.

 Poneas Lake

-One of those magical places in the Philippines that you can’t really understand until you’re there.
-This is a brackish lake—fresh and salt water—at the heart of Poneas Island.
-The tranquility you feel here, even though you can only glimpse a small part of the lake, is incredible.
+One of those magical places in the Philippines that you can’t fully understand until you’re there.
+This is a brackish lake—a mix of fresh and salt water—in the heart of Poneas Island.
+The sense of peace you feel here, even though you can only glimpse a small part of the lake, is incredible.
 If you’re up for it, you can take a dip.

 To get to Poneas, the bangka has to cross a shallow mangrove area, which is why you need to go when the tide is a bit high.
-So it’s best to ask the guide in what order to do this island hopping in Siargao.
-When you moor at the jetty, a short but steep hike begins toward the lake—about 20–30 minutes depending on your fitness and the humidity.
-The return is along the same trail, so it’s down first and then back up.
+So it’s best to ask the guide what order to do the stops in.
+Once you moor at the jetty, a short but steep hike begins down toward the lake—about 20–30 minutes depending on your fitness and the humidity.
+You return along the same trail, so it’s downhill first and then back uphill.
 We suggest wearing water shoes or sneakers, as it can be slippery.

 Pagbasayan Island

-The largest island of those visited and the most popular among locals, which is why we found it quite busy with groups of friends and families who spend the whole day here and even camp.
+This is the largest of the islands visited and the most popular among locals, which is why we found it quite busy with groups of friends and families spending the whole day here, and some even camp overnight.
 The island is pretty and full of palm trees, but again—and unfortunately—there was quite a bit of trash on the sand.
 Even so, it’s a pleasant place to hang out and take a dip before heading back to San Benito.

 By the way, between Poneas Lake and Pagbasayan we enjoyed some very cool mangrove scenery, similar to Del Carmen.
-Part of the charm of this Siargao island hopping is that it’s very little known and every little thing surprises you.
+Part of the charm of this Siargao island-hopping trip is that it’s very little known and every little discovery feels special.

-To help you better understand all these Siargao tours we’ve talked about, we’ve made a map marking their usual stops.
-As a color reference:
+To help you better understand all these Siargao tours we’ve covered, we’ve made a map marking their usual stops.
+For reference, the colors are:

 - Tri-island: blue